Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 To build in Debug mode, you'll need to build and deploy the Windows extension first.

-1. Open the kDriveExt solution located at "F:\Projects\desktop-kDrive\extensions\windows\cfapi".
+1. Open the `kDriveExt` solution located at `F:\Projects\desktop-kDrive\extensions\windows\cfapi`.
 2. In the post-build events of the VFS projects, navigate to "Right click on vfs project" >> "Properties" >> "Configuration properties" >> "Build events" >> "Post-build events".
-3. Modify "F:\Projects\" to match your path.
+3. Modify `F:\Projects\` to match your path.
 The last two paths are outputs of the global projects; keep them for later steps.
 4. Save and close the properties window.

-Select "Debug x64" and deploy.
-Repeat the same steps for "Release x64".
+Select `Debug x64` and deploy.
+Repeat the same steps for `Release x64`.

 Close the kDriveExt solution.

 ### Project Setup

-Open Visual Studio 2019 and select "Open local folder", then choose "F:\Projects\desktop-kDrive".
+Open Visual Studio 2019 and select "Open local folder", then choose `F:\Projects\desktop-kDrive`.

 ### CMake Configuration

 1. On the configuration selector, click on "Manage configurations".
-2. Create a new configuration "x64 Debug".
+2. Create a new configuration `x64 Debug`.
 3. Configure it as follows:
    - Configuration type: Debug
    - Toolset: msvc_x64_x64